abbotto/rectangular/readme/extensions.md

 #### REST
 - Called via `rest.service` and injected via `rest$`.
+- The rest$ service can be used in place of $resource.
 - Learn more about `restangular` [here](https://github.com/mgonto/restangular).

 #### Promises
 - Called via `promise.service` and injected via `promise$`.
+- `promise$` can be used in place of `$q` - it is a speedier and more robust implementation.
 - Learn more about `bluebird` [here](https://github.com/petkaantonov/bluebird).

 #### File Uploading